liweiyap/text-popover-macOS/README.md

 ## TODO

 - [ ] Check if we really need the [SQLite.swift](https://github.com/stephencelis/SQLite.swift) dependency.
-After all, it is just a wrapper.
+After all, it is just a wrapper, and it has not really properly maintained for at least half a year now.
 Follow [this tutorial](https://www.raywenderlich.com/6620276-sqlite-with-swift-tutorial-getting-started).
+This might help us to resolve [this issue](https://github.com/liweiyap/text-popover-macOS/issues/4).

 [_Back to top_](#contents)